rtCamp/docs.rtcamp.com/rtmedia/developer/api/json-api/index.markdown

 ##### [GET] get_rtmedia_comment

-Fetches comments for a user or media if provided media_id
+Fetches comments for a user or media if you provide the media_id

 **Request Format**